Friday, March 27, 2009

 Well, our 4 month adventure in FL is over.
 We arrived home at 130 Fairway Drive Saturday, March 21 at 5:30 pm.
 It was a 13 hour drive from TT Orlando leaving at 4:40 am with 4 stops along the way for fuel.
 The best diesel price was $1.91 in Latta.
 SC at the Flying J.

 Now the hectic schedule begins - traveling to Pinehurst on Thursday, back home on Sunday, back to Pinehurst to house/dog sit from April 9-15 when the kids head to Disney.
 A few weeks later it's off to PA for 2 months.
 I'm beginning to think, full-timing makes sense when we see all the yard work facing us before we head out again.
 Also before heading back to the road in May, the coach needs a good waxing.
-A friend of ours, Rob Wall, just used a product called Poliglow on his coach and his wife said their coach looks show-room new.
-Will have to check out the product.
+A friend of ours, Rob Wall, just used a product called Poliglow on his coach and his wife said their

 The pictures show our work to unload the coach and organize the garage.
 The turtle pictures were taken at our coach the day before we left for NC.
 Audrey provided the carrots for our friend.